 - The copy of a handwritten note on an exercise sheet for a pupil

-- The inventory from his final residence, with the two most expensive items the pianoforte and billiard table (apt, no?)
+- The inventory from his final residence, with the two most expensive items the pianoforte and billiard table (seems apt, no?)

-For me, perhaps most impressive were the copies of six pages of sheet music that represent Mozart’s average daily output.
-I’m a novelist and several levels down from that level of genius – but I know what maintaining that intensity of creativity must have taken in terms of blood, sweat and inspiration.
+As a novelist and someone several levels down from that level of genius, I know what maintaining that intensity of creativity must have taken in terms of blood, sweat, and/or inspiration.

-Your visit to the Mozartwohnung is covered by the entrance ticket to the Mozarthaus.
-See here for more details and visitor tips.
-One thing, though – do really look out the windows.
-It’s hard to believe that a modern city has managed to keep that view more or less intact for over 200 years.
+- Do really look out the windows.
+It’s hard to believe a modern city has managed to keep that view more or less intact for over 200 years.

 How to get to the Mozartwohnung

-Again, check the main Mozarthaus article for directions.
+Check the main Mozarthaus article for directions and travel tips.